Best Australian streaming services 2025: Netflix, Binge, Disney and more compared

 Specifications

-That is not going to be the case forever, though.
-There have been rumours of HBO Max coming to Australia forever, and we expected something to happen when News Corp's deal with HBO set to end in 2026.
-However, earlier this year Warner Bros.
-Discovery announced Max would be landing in Australia in the first half of 2025 – putting Binge’s sole claim to HBO in massive jeopardy.
+Though Binge is the place to watch HBO Max in Australia for now, that is not going to be the case forever.
+There had been rumours of HBO Max coming to Australia forever, and we expected something to happen when News Corp's deal with HBO set to end in 2026.
+However, earlier this month Warner Bros.
+Discovery announced Max would be landing in Australia in the first half of 2025 – putting Binge’s claim to HBO in massive jeopardy.

 Verdict: 4.5/5